xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 1. A user starts with an Ethereum wallet and installs an XMTP-enabled app.

-2. The user creates an XMTP inbox ID, which can represent a set of identities (wallets and appinstallations).
+2. The user creates an XMTP inbox ID, which can represent a set of identities (wallets and app installations).

 3. The first wallet to claim an inbox ID becomes the first member of the set and is designated as the "recovery address."